Rethinking the Evaluation of Secure Code Generation: Evaluation Results

 \begin{finding} \textit{\textbf{\emph{Finding 7:}} Existing secure code generation techniques negatively impact the base model, transforming originally functional code into non-functional code.} \end{finding}

-To better understand the issue, we manually inspect the cases in the ``\faShield\faCheck to \faShield\faTimes'' category.
+To better understand the issue, we manually inspect the cases in the ``\faBug\faCheck{} to \faShield\faTimes'' category.
 We use DeepSeek-Coder on BigCodeBench as an example. \autoref{tab:case_study_insecure-fun_to_secure-non-func} presents the results for the four existing techniques.
-We classify the cases into five categories: \begin{itemize}[topsep=0pt, leftmargin=10pt] \item \textbf{Removed Code:} This category includes cases where techniques simply remove vulnerability-related code to improve security, as shown in the example in \autoref{sec:motivation}.
+We classify the cases into five categories.
+These categories are based on our manual inspection of all cases, with discrepancies resolved through majority voting among the authors. \begin{itemize}[topsep=0pt, leftmargin=10pt] \item \textbf{Removed Code:} This category includes cases where techniques simply remove vulnerability-related code to improve security, as shown in the example in \autoref{sec:motivation}.
 We observe a large number of cases in this category, with PromSec removing insecure code in 92.06\% of the samples.

 \item \textbf{Junk Code:} The generated output is nonsensical, such as the repeated word ``task task task.''
 SVEN and CodeGuard+ show around 6\%-8\% of cases in this category.

 \item \textbf{Not Following Instruction (NFI):} In these cases, the LLM generates code completely irrelevant to the task.
 CodeGuard+ and PromSec have a non-trivial percentage of cases in this category.